 The aggregate number of shares of our common stock that may be issued under the Current Plan is a total of 900,000 shares plus any shares underlying option awards under the Prior Plan that expire or are terminated or forfeited during the term of the Current Plan.
 Pursuant the Plan as amended and restated, the number of shares that may be issued under the Plan would increase to 1,800,000 shares of our common stock.
 The number of shares that could be issued under the Plan also would adjust each year pursuant to the "evergreen provision," such that the shares available under the Plan would adjust on January 1 of each year beginning January 1, 2013 and ending on and including January 1, 2017.
 The amount as adjusted each year will equal (1) 13% of the fully diluted shares of our common stock deemed outstanding on the immediately preceding December 31, reduced by (2) the number of our common shares issuable upon the exercise of options then outstanding under our Prior Plan, unless our board has determined that that the increase will involve a lesser number of shares (or no shares).
-For these purposes, the number of fully diluted shares of our common stock deemed outstanding on any date is equal to the number of our common shares (i) outstanding and (ii) issuable upon exercise, conversion or settlement of outstanding awards under the Plan and any other outstanding options, warrants or other securities that are (directly or indirectly) convertible or exchangeable into or exercisable for shares of our common stock, in each as of the close of business of the company on such date.
+For these purposes, the number of fully diluted shares of our common stock deemed outstanding and (ii) issuable upon exercise, conversion or settlement of outstanding awards under the Plan and any other outstanding options, warrants or other securities that are (directly or indirectly) convertible or exchangeable into or exercisable for shares of our common stock, in each as of the close of business of the company on such date.